 This combination will filter for both lags and leads (ie: negative lags).

 Step 6 – Save Your Primavera P6 Relationship Lag Report

 On the following screen, name your report “Relationship Lag Report”.
 Click Next.

 Before you click Run Report on the Report Generated screen, click Next again and Save your report.
 Click Finish to close the Wizard.

 It’s ideal to Save your report first before running it.
 It may not run if you do not have a project open first.

 Step 7 – Open a Project and Run the Primavera P6 Lag Report

-Open a Project and then run your report.
-You should see some output similar to the above.
+Open a Project and then run your report from the Reports screen.

 Having this report pre-built will help you be prepared anytime you need to run some analysis on a schedule, perhaps even a schedule a contractor has submitted.
 So keep it in your arsenal of analysis tools.